 Dry Shampoo Controversy Reaching Mainstream Media

 The dry shampoo or no shampoo controversy is nothing new to those of you who are regular readers here.
-I original recommended that women with frizzy or curly hair, would do themselves a favor with less shampooing, back in 2005 in my article, Frizzy Hair?
+I original recommended that women with frizzy or curly hair, would do themselves a favor with less shampooing, in my article, Frizzy Hair?
 Try a no shampoo . . . shampoo?
 I took some heat for that position from some hairdressers who thought I was being a bit extreme.

 I felt pretty good and quite frankly, a bit surprised about the outcome of a six-week test, listeners to a radio program in Sydney Australia were engaged in, when I wrote this article Shampoo Experiment Is Worth Tracking.
 I reported the results in Update on the “No Shampoo” Controversy.